Garage shelving and workbench. How we built our garage shelving and workbench with 4 shelves and an 8 foot workbench.

 Making a mess of our garage.

 So we needed a garage basket… no no, shelves.
-Ya, thats where adults put their toys and things.
+Yeah, that’s where adults put their things.

 - Approx 30- 2″x4″s